tchitchek-lab/Genotate.life/README.md

 sudo mysqladmin -u root password newpass -p oldpass
 ```

-## Installation of the Oracle Java interpeter
+## Installation of the Oracle JAVA interpeter

+A JAVA interpreter is reqired to run the Genotate standalone interpreter.
-Java is used to launch Genotate and can be downloaded at [java.com](https://www.java.com/fr/download/linux_manual.jsp).
+The Oracle JAVA interpreter can be downloaded at [https://www.java.com](https://www.java.com/fr/download/linux_manual.jsp).
-Please install java in services/java/bin/java.
+Please install java in the 'services/java/bin/java' folder.

 ## Installation of phpMyAdmin (optionally)